Why Michelin Is Finally Coming to Philadelphia (and Boston Too)

 Alongside Philly, Boston is also being added to Michelin’s map…another city long overdue.

-It’s a city shaped by academia and industry, but also a fierce love of local: cod, cranberries, and culture.
+It’s a city shaped by academia and industry, but also a fierce love of the local fare with cod, cranberries, and culture finding its way onto so very many menus.

 For Philly and Boston chefs, Michelin stars bring both joy and pressure.

 Some will welcome the chance to be recognized on the global stage.
-Others will bristle…fearing it could change the intimacy and accessibility they’ve spent years building.
+Others will bristle, scared it could change the intimacy and accessibility they’ve spent years building.
+I’ve even seen articles before where people actually turn down their star once then win for a ton of political reasons.

 Still, for many chefs, it’s the ultimate affirmation.
-A quiet whisper that says: We see you.
+And really, who could blame them?

 What This Means for Diners

-But it also means prices may rise.
-Bookings may vanish.
-The secret spots may no longer be secret.
+But it also means prices may rise, bookings could vanish, and your secret spots may no longer be secret, no matter how much you wish for that.

 The Stars Themselves Are Evolving